-The sky was soft grey blue, framing the shape of the leaves above me.
-I could hear my lungs drawing then releasing each deep breath.
-It was soothing, like a heart-beat in the womb.
-The ground felt alive beneath my back, my shoulders, my arms spread wide, palms open to the sun.
-The leaves danced in the slight spring breeze in a perfect blend of colors.
-Grass blades—still mostly winter brown—tried bravely to stab but settled for a prickly itch.
+The sky was soft grey and blue, framing the shapes of the spring leaves above me.
+I could hear each deep breath, soothing, like a heart-beat in the womb.
+The ground felt alive beneath my shoulders, my arms spread wide, palms open to the sun.
+The leaves danced in the slight breeze.
+Grass blades—still mostly winter brown—tried bravely to stab but failed and settled for a prickly itch.
 The ebb and flow of excited voices floated like tendrils up from the soccer field below.
 My six-year-old daughter’s voice was among them.
 Number 11, defensive midfielder.

 I wasn’t your typical soccer mom.
 I didn’t quite fit in.
 I didn’t really want to.
 Most of the other moms lived stay-at-home lives, not altogether common in this day and age but pretty much the norm in that neighborhood in Queens—almost Long Island—for families with grade-school children.
 It never occurred to me to aim for a provider-husband.
 I always worked, since I was 13.
 I went to college and I worked through college, and I got a job in NYC after I graduated and I moved half-way across the country to find and build a life, and—fast-forward—I ended up in Queens as a single mom of a vibrant girl who played soccer for a few years.